 Do I need a home inventory list for my insurance?

-A list is not required, but it is very helpful as you work with your agent to calculate what your coverage levels you need.
-A home inventory could also be very helpful should you ever need to make a claim.
+A list is not required but is very helpful as you work with your agent to calculate what coverage levels you need.
+A home inventory, including photographs and receipts, could also prove useful if you ever need to make a claim.
 Specific limits may apply to high-value items such as jewelry or firearms.
 Talk to your agent about additional coverage for your unique or high-value personal property.

 How do I get a homeowners insurance quote?